 - Once water is boiling, reduce heat to medium and boil for about 1 minute.
 Cover pot and remove from heat.

 - Let sit, covered, another 10-12 minutes.
-Strain water from pot and run COLD water over the eggs or put eggs in an ice-water bath until the eggs are cool to the touch.
+Strain water from pot and put eggs in an ice-water bath until the eggs are cool to the touch. (about 10 mintues)

 - **If you are peeling the eggs right away, give them a little crack before cooling in the ice water bath… this will also aid in the peeling process.